bharathpantala/k8s/nginx-proxy-nodejs/README.md

 Execute the kubermetes definitions:
 ----------------------------------

-         1. Goto <repo>/nginx-proxy-nodejs/ directory and execute the below scripts.
+         1. Goto <repo>/nginx-proxy-nodejs/ directory and change the image names in appnode.yaml Then execute the below scripts.

          ### $ kubectl create -f appnode.yaml